Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 carry-on.
 I knew I was missing something.
 The tie and cummerbund!!
 I ran

 to another suitcase, pulled out the box and put it with carry-on.
-Good.

 That was done.
+I am all set!

-So I turned my attention to the other details like turning
+Now it was time to turn my attention to the other details like turning

 off air-conditioners, locking doors, food and water for the dogs, suspending